Add some

 This card is built around a 3½" frame with its corners built out, and uses layered strip folding to form a 2" square-on-point inner frame.

 Select an image that will fit into a 2" square-on-point.
-Cut a 2" square from cardstock to use as a guide, or draw a 2" square on clear plastic.
+Cut a 2" square from cardstock to use as a guide, or draw a 2" square on clear plastic—transparent report covers work well.

 Tip: Cut images from old greeting cards or stamp an image.
-The image used here is clip-art downloaded from Microsoft's images.
+The image used here is clip-art downloaded from the internet.

 Select colors for the paper strips that coordinate with your selected image.
 For the bunny, yellow strips are used for the outer frame, and pink strips for the corner layers.
 The card's mat is blue, and the strips for the inner frame are blue to match it.